Anvi98/semEval2024_code/README.md

 ```
 pip3 install -r requirements.txt
 ```
 After installing, the dependencies, everything is set.
-You will be able to run this files:
+You will be able to run these files:
 - embed.py (Extract Bert embedding)
 - fuzzy_h.py (Computed Levenshtein distance of pair of sentences)
 - syntactic_features.py (Extract syntactic features of pair of sentences)